-We celebrated South Asian History Month for the first time ever in 2020 to celebrate, mark and honour South Asian cultures and histories - particularly the intertwined histories of the UK and South Asian communities - and how South Asian cultures are present throughout the UK.
+We first celebrated South Asian History Month in 2020 to celebrate, mark and honour South Asian cultures and histories – particularly the intertwined histories of the UK and South Asian communities – and how South Asian cultures are present throughout the UK.

 We use South Asian History Month to celebrate the history, arts, culture and heritage of people with roots in the South Asian countries of Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka.

 Our goal is to help people better understand the diversity of present-day Britain.